 Mortality and cause of death data

 Period lifetables from age 0 to 110+ and with one-year age intervals were retrieved from the Human Mortality Database (12) for Denmark, Sweden and Norway for the period 1960 to 2014.
 The lifetable measures included the age-at-death distribution, survival function and life expectancy, by age and sex.
 Cause-of-death data were taken from the WHO Mortality Database to compute the proportion of deaths by cause, age, and sex in a given year (19).
 Cause-of-death data are available in 5-year age and single year categories.
-To increase the accuracy of the resulting estimates (20), cause-of-death was ungrouped into single-year ages using efficient estimation of smooth distributions and applied to the proportions in the single-age lifetables (21).
+To increase the accuracy of the resulting estimates (20), causes of death were ungrouped into single years of age using efficient estimation of smooth distributions (21).

 Cause-of-death classification

 Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) for the period studied (22).
 Deaths were grouped in seven major cause-of-death categories aiming at better capturing conditions that might have affected mortality in these countries.
 In the rationale behind the grouping we considered that smoking prevalence was comparatively high among women (and still remains a problem) in Denmark (14, 23); that the cardiovascular revolution took place during the studied period (24); and that the management of infectious diseases has improved greatly over the past half century (25).
 Hence, we grouped causes of death as follows: 1) Cancers sensitive to smoking, 2) Cancers not sensitive to smoking, 3) Cardiovascular diseases, 4) Non-infectious respiratory diseases, 5) Infectious respiratory diseases, 6) External causes and 7) Rest of causes.
 For ICD codes and details on the classification see Supplementary Table 1.
-Causes of death above age 85 were not decomposed, because of low reliability (26).
-Our coding was cross-checked with other coding across ICD versions in the literature (27).
+Causes of death above age 85 were not decomposed, because of lower reliability in the presence of multi-morbidities (26).
+Our groupings over the various ICD revisions were cross-checked with other coding practices across ICD versions in the literature (27).

 Lifespan inequality measure